dotnet/docs/docs/core/tools/dotnet-install-script.md

 Represents a specific build version.
 The possible values are:

 - `latest` - Latest build on the channel (used with the `-Channel` option)
-- `coherent` - Latest coherent build on the channel; uses the latest stable package combination (used with the `-Channel` option)
+- `coherent` - Latest coherent build on the channel; uses the latest stable package combination (used with Branch name `-Channel` options)
-- Three-part version in X.Y.Z format representing a specific build version (for example, a specific build, such as `2.0.0-preview2-006120`)
+- Three-part version in X.Y.Z format representing a specific build version; supercedes the `-Channel` option (for example, a specific build, such as `2.0.0-preview2-006120`)

 If omitted, `-Version` defaults to `latest`.